Mamba2D: A Natively Multi-Dimensional State-Space Model for Vision Tasks: Method

-We note that this formulation provides two independent recurrence relationships for estimating the same thing (i.e. the hidden state at a pixel can be estimated by applying \cref{eqn:2d-disc-t} to the pixel above, or by applying \cref{eqn:2d-disc-z} to the pixel on the left).
-To resolve this, we take as our final hidden state, the point which minimises the distance between the two estimates.
+This formulation yields two independent recurrences for the same hidden state (from above via \cref{eqn:2d-disc-t} and from the left via \cref{eqn:2d-disc-z}), whose relative contributions are modulated by the input-dependent selective parameters $\overline{\mathbf{A}}_{t,z}$ and $\overline{\mathbf{B}}_{t,z}$ without the need for a separate learned combination coefficient.
+We combine the two contributions with a fixed $\frac{1}{2}$ factor for recurrence stability.
 This results in our 2D SSM equations:

-This provides a system where the influence of each input element on each output element is determined by the Manhattan distance between those points, rather than the distance along an arbitrary 1D flattening of the data.
+The influence of each 2D input element on each 2D output element is thus determined solely by the Manhattan distance between those points, rather than the distance along any arbitrary 1D flattening of the data.

-In order to implement Mamba2D effectively, as with other SSM based methods, the recurrent form must be parallelised.
-The parallel associative scan from the original Mamba formulation cannot be extended to 2D, due to the recurrent cumulative multiplication of $\overline{\mathbf{A}}_{t}$ and $\overline{\mathbf{A}}_{z}$.
-This results in a computationally intractable number of paths to traverse across a 2D plane.
-Therefore, we solve this issue by implementing wavefront parallelism (as depicted in Fig. \ref{fig:1Dvs2D-teaser}) which processes each diagonal across the 2D plane in parallel through a custom CUDA kernel, for both the forward and backward passes.

-Because of the improved pixel connectivity of Mamba2D, and the lack of data flattening, we are able to exploit the findings of \cite{zhuRethinkingScanning2024}.
-In particular, we use a single causal 2D scan to aggregate all features across all spatial neighbourhoods.
-As a result, the relatively expensive computation of a ``reverse'' scan (traditionally used in 1D Mamba to remove causality) is avoided, leading to improved efficiency of Mamba2D.
+To address the causal bias of SSMs, we alternate scan direction (top-left-to-bottom-right vs.\ bottom-right-to-top-left) between subsequent blocks \cite{zhuVisionMambaEfficient2024}, capturing bidirectional spatial context without duplicating computation by using multiple scan directions within a block (ablated in \cref{sec:abl-scan-dir}).